-I recently completed this felted bag for my mother’s birthday:
+I recently completed this felted crochet rose garden bag for my mother’s birthday:

 using this pattern from Red Heart yarns.